OpenEvalProject/evals/manuscripts/elife-64734/v1/manuscript.md

 All procedures were approved by the University of California, Davis Institutional Animal Care and Use Committee (Protocol # 19211) which is accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC).
 Animal care was performed in compliance with the 2011 Guide for the Care and Use of Laboratory Animals provided by the Institute for Laboratory Animal Research.

-## Study design
+### Study design

-## Subjects
+#### Subjects

 All adult female rhesus macaques (Macaca mulatta) enrolled in the study were from the conventional breeding colony and were born at CNPRC.
 Animals were determined to be free of West Nile virus (WNV) via simian WNV ELISA (Xpress Bio), SIV-free, type D retrovirus-free, and simian lymphocyte tropic virus type one antibody negative.
 Animals were selected from the timed breeding program based on the date of their mating and ultimately the GD of their fetus determined by comparing data obtained on ultrasound to CNPRC colony data for fetal development.
 All animals had at least one and up to six previous successful pregnancies with live births.
 ZIKV-infected animals were enrolled first, followed by control animals.
 The animals were housed indoors in standard stainless-steel cages (Lab Products, Inc) that met or exceed the sizing required by NIH standards, in rooms that maintained 12 hr light/dark cycles (0600 lights on to 1800 lights off), with temperature controlled between 65–75°F and 30–70% humidity.
 Monkeys had free access to water and received commercial chow (high protein diet, Ralston Purina Co.) twice a day and fresh produce multiple times a week.
 All but one female was paired with a compatible social partner.

-## Experimental infection with Zika virus
+#### Experimental infection with Zika virus

 Four pregnant females and their fetuses were inoculated with a 2015 Brazilian virus isolate (strain Zika virus/H. sapiens-tc/BRA/2015/Brazil_SPH2015; genbank accession number KU321639.1) by injecting 5.0 log10 PFU in 1 ml RPMI-1640 medium both IV and IA (Coffey et al., 2018).
 Each animal was inoculated only once at either 41, 50, 64, or 90 GDs.
 The fetus of the female inoculated at GD 41 was found dead 1 week later and its brain was autolyzed (Coffey et al., 2018).
 Three mother–fetus pairs were sham inoculated with 1 ml of RPMI-1640 medium both IV and IA at GD 50, 64, and 90 to serve as procedure-matched controls.

 No formal sample size estimation was carried out because this was an initial pilot study to determine whether rhesus monkey fetuses could be infected with ZIKV (Coffey et al., 2018).
 When the fetus inoculated at GD 41 died, we did not include a control fetus with a sham inoculation at GD 41, resulting in the final sample of N = 3 in each experimental group.

-## Histological procedures
+### Histological procedures

-## Tissue harvesting and fixation
+#### Tissue harvesting and fixation

 As experimentally planned, the fetuses were harvested at GD 155 via fetectomy and immediately euthanized for detailed tissue collection for five of six pairs.
 The fetus that was infected at GD 64 was born alive at approximately GD 151 and euthanized the same day for tissue collection.
 Only evaluation of fetal tissues is reported here.

 The left hemisphere of each brain was used for viral load determination or fixed in 10% buffered formalin for histology as described earlier (Coffey et al., 2018).
 The right hemisphere was fixed in 4% paraformaldehyde in 0.1 M sodium phosphate buffer for an hour, cut into four blocks to allow sufficient rapid penetration of the fixative into the tissues, and then fixed for 48 hr at 4°C with rotation.
 Blocks were numbered 1–4, starting at the caudal extent of the brain (Block 1, including the occipital lobe) and ending at the rostral extent of the brain (Block 4, including the frontal pole).
 The tissue was cryoprotected in 10% glycerin with 2% DMSO in 0.1 M sodium phosphate buffer overnight then 20% glycerin with 2% DMSO in 0.1 M sodium phosphate buffer for 72 hr (Rosene et al., 1986).
 Blocks were then frozen in isopentane following standard laboratory procedures (Bliss-Moreau et al., 2017).

-## Tissue sectioning
+### Tissue sectioning

 The tissue was sectioned on a sliding freezing microtome (Thermo Scientific Microm HM430, Waltham, MA, USA) into eight series (7 at 30 µm and 1 at 60 µm).
 30 µm tissue sections were placed in a cryoprotectant solution and stored at −20°C. The 60 µm tissue sections were postfixed for 2 weeks in 10% formalin and stored at 4°C.

-## Nissl staining
+#### Nissl staining

 The 60 µm sections were mounted on gelatin subbed slides and Nissl stained using 0.25% thionin (according to our standard protocols [Lavenex et al., 2009; Bliss-Moreau et al., 2017]).
 Slides were coverslipped using DPX mounting medium (Millipore Sigma, St. Louis, MO, USA).
 These sections were scanned (TissueScope LE; Huron Digital Pathology; St. Jacobs, ON, Canada) and digital images were used for analyses.
 Each image was coded to keep evaluators blind to experimental condition.
 Anatomical boundaries were determined by comparing Nissl-stained tissue to reference atlases (Saleem and Logothetis, 2012; Rohlfing et al., 2012), and all anatomical analyses were performed using StereoInvestigator (MBF Bioscience, Williston, VT, USA).

-## Immunohistochemistry
+#### Immunohistochemistry

 30-µm-thick free-floating sections were incubated in an antigen retrieval solution (Wako, S1700) at 60°C for 30 min.
 Sections were incubated in blocking solution: 5% donkey serum, 5% goat serum, 5% bovine serum albumin in phosphate-buffered saline (PBS) 0.3% Triton for 2 hr at room temperature (RT) under agitation.
 Sections were then incubated overnight with antibodies to Iba1 (Wako, code 019-19741, 1:500), NeuN (Synaptic Systems, code 266-004, 1:1000), GFAP (Abcam, code ab4674, 1:1000), antiflavivirus group (Millipore, code MAB10216, 1:400), nonphosphorylated neurofilament (SMI32, Biolegend, code SMI-32P, 1:500), CC3 (Cell Signaling, code 9661, 1:500), CD68 (Abcam, code ab53444, 1:300), HLA-Dr (ThermoFisher, code MA5-11966), and SATB2 (Cell Signaling, code 39229, 1:500).
 Tissue was washed thoroughly with PBS and incubated with Alexa Fluor secondary antibodies (Invitrogen, 1:500) for 2 hr, at room temperature.
 Finally, sections were incubated with DAPI for 10 min after washing the secondary antibodies.
 Sections were mounted on microscope slides and coverslipped with Prolong Diamond Antifade (Invitrogen).

-## Neuroanatomical evaluations
+### Neuroanatomical evaluations

 We first reviewed each Nissl slide from each case to qualitatively identify potential differences across brains.
 Given hypotheses about ZIKV’s particular impact on developing neurons, we elected to quantitatively compare Areas 17 and 46, delineated from Blocks 1 and 4, respectively, because of the caudal–rostral developmental gradient of cortical development but also report evaluations of cortical and subcortical structures and those that appeared to be compromised by ZIKV infection (e.g., LGN).
 Macrolevel features of the tissue were quantified on the Nissl sections (including gyrencephalization, cortical thickness, etc., described below).
 Finally, a series of IHC analyses on targeted regions of tissue were completed.
 All people analyzing tissue were blind to condition.

-## Analysis of Nissl-stained tissues
+#### Analysis of Nissl-stained tissues

 To compute an index of gyrencephalization, we measured the area and perimeter of each section of tissue in StereoInvestigator.
 These areas were chosen because the cortex develops in a caudal to rostral pattern (Charvet and Finlay, 2014; Rakic, 2002; Colby et al., 2011); brain development at the time of tissue harvest should have been most complete in the occipital lobe (caudal) and least complete in the frontal lobe (rostral).
 Thus, if fetal ZIKV infection disrupted development in a timing specific way, we would expect to see the greatest difference in neuroanatomical patterning when these lobes were compared.
-The distance between each tissue section (section thickness + intersection interval) was then used to determine the surface area and volume of each section as follows:Surfacearea=((perimeterofsection1+perimetersection2)/2)∗intersectionintervalVolume=((areaofsection1+area ofsection2)/2)∗intersection interval
+The distance between each tissue section (section thickness + intersection interval) was then used to determine the surface area and volume of each section as follows:

+$$
+Surfacearea=((perimeterofsection1+perimetersection2)/2)∗intersectionintervalVolume=((areaofsection1+area ofsection2)/2)∗intersection interval
+$$

 Surface area and volume values were summed for each subject to determine the total surface area and total volume of the frontal and occipital lobes.
 The gyrencephality ratio for both lobes was computed by dividing the surface area (in mm2) by the volume (in mm3).